AiLovesAi/Nimble-Engine/README.md

 # Nimble Game Engine

-A lightweight and fast game engine written in C using OpenGL and OpenAL.
+Nimble is a cross-platform, light 3D game engine written in C, and is designed to run efficiently.

 ## Library Dependencies